zichongkao/selectstarsql/longtail.md

 Let's find the percentage of executions from each county so that we can pick out the ones in the tail.

 This task is a different from anything we've seen before.
-The [Beazley](beazley.html) tutorial dealt with individual rows of data, but it's clear that we need to do some aggregation to find county-level data.
-The [Claims of Innocence](innocence.html) tutorial taught us aggregation, but those functions would end up aggregating the dataset into one row when we really want one row per county.
+The [Beazley](beazley.html) chapter dealt with individual rows of data, but it's clear that we need to do some aggregation to find county-level data.
+The [Claims of Innocence](innocence.html) chapter taught us aggregation, but those functions would end up aggregating the dataset into one row when we really want one row per county.

 <br>
 <a name="groupby"></a>